-To answer the question of when is the best time for the Serengeti migration, we need to first understand that the animals move in continuous cycle in search of water and fresh nutritious grasses.
+To answer the question of when is the best time for the wildebeest migration, we need to first understand that the animals move in continuous cycle in search of water and fresh nutritious grasses.

 Every year some 1.4 million of these wildebeest and 200,000 of the zebra move northwards through the Serengeti National Park in Tanzania and into the Masai Mara National Park in Kenya.
 The wildlife spills out into buffer zones outside the official parks where wild animals co-exist alongside the local Masai and their livestock.

-Why they do this and when depends on the rains….
+Why they do this, and when, depends on the rains….

 November to December – the arrival of the short rains

 The cycle begins in the sweet grass plains in the southern part of the Serengeti….The short rains begin in November to mid-December, prompting the migration back south to the south-western part of the Serengeti to the short sweet grass plains.
 Long columns of wildebeest and zebra are trailed by opportunistic predators.
+If it’s action you’re after then this could be one of the best times for you to witness the Wildebeest Migration.

 Mid December to March